khalid-hussain/shaheen/chap1.md

 said, "If you are indeed Moosa, then, without asking you another question, I put forward my hand of friendship."

-While shaking the youth's hand, Moosa said, "So, are you Badr Bin Mughira?
+While shaking the youth's hand, Moosa said, "So, are you Badr bin Mughira?
 I am amazed that..."

-Badr Bin Mughira interrupted him and said, "So, you are amazed as to why we didn't recognize each other at first sight."
+Badr bin Mughira interrupted him and said, "So, you are amazed as to why we didn't recognize each other at first sight."

 Moosa said, "This is exactly what I wanted to say.
 I expected you to be much